Our Mission. Your Recovery.

 With more than 30 years of experience in addiction treatment, Samuel MacMaster, PhD, is a pioneer and thought leader in the behavioral health field.
 As chief science officer for our healthcare operations (GateHouse, Cascades, and Integrative Health), he oversees the design and delivery of clinical programming at all of our locations.
 Sam was previously chief clinical officer of JourneyPure, a treatment provider with locations throughout the Southeast that he cofounded.

 An Associate Professor at Baylor College of Medicine in Houston, Texas, within the Department of Family and Community Medicine, he is actively engaged in several research projects focused on substance use disorder.
-He is a former tenured associate professor of the College of Social Work at the University of Tennessee for 16 years, where he published more than 75 articles on addiction and substance abuse.
-He also and contributed as an evaluation consultant to behavioral health initiatives and projects in the greater Nashville area.
+He served as a tenured associate professor of the College of Social Work, University of Tennessee for 16 years, where he published more than 75 articles on addiction and substance abuse.
+He also contributed to behavioral health initiatives and projects in the greater Nashville area as an evaluation consultant.

 Sam holds a doctorate in Social Welfare from Case Western Reserve University and has authored three books on addiction.
 A former clinician, he has a long history of working with national organizations, government agencies, addiction treatment centers and community organizations in the design, development and evaluation of services for substance use disorder.